christian130/docs/v20.1/connect-to-the-database.md

 toc: true
 ---

-This page has instructions for connecting to your CockroachDB cluster.
+This page has brief instructions for connecting to your CockroachDB cluster using various programming languages.

 We assume that you already have a cluster up and running using the instructions for a [manual deployment][manual] or an [orchestrated deployment][orchestrated].
 The examples will show a connection string for a [secure local cluster][local_secure], which you will need to edit depending on your deployment type.

-For a reference explaining all the possible cluster connection parameters, see [Connection Parameters][connection_params].
+For a reference explaining all of the possible cluster connection parameters, see [Connection Parameters][connection_params].

 <div class="filters filters-big clearfix">
   <button class="filter-button" data-scope="sql">SQL</button>
+  <button class="filter-button" data-scope="go">Go</button>
   <button class="filter-button" data-scope="java">Java</button>
   <button class="filter-button" data-scope="python">Python</button>
-  <button class="filter-button" data-scope="go">Go</button>
 </div>

 <section class="filter-content" markdown="1" data-scope="sql">